 Back in town, don’t miss the climb to the top of the bell tower at St. Nicolas Church.
-For 3 Euros a person, you’ll get a workout — 9 flights of stairs according to Fitbit.
+For 3 Euros a person, you’ll get a workout — 9 flights of stairs to the top.
 While the church itself is unremarkable, the cramped stairs in the bell tower lead to a commanding view of the two islands, one of the prettiest parts of this UNESCO-protected bay.

 Lunch in Herceg Novi